 Our time in Lexington was limited to three days, which is all too short if you ask me, one of which was reserved for an afternoon at Keeneland, so we couldn’t waste any time—it was off to brewery number two.
-While we were already on the beer train, we might as well try the newest brewery in town, too, and so upon the urging of many on social media, we headed to Mirror Twin Brewing for a quick round.
+While we were already on the beer train, we might as well try another great brewery in town, too, and so upon the urging of many on social media, we headed to Mirror Twin Brewing for a quick round.

 Though it was a Wednesday and we were there on just their second weekend since opening, Mirror Twin was absolutely abuzz with activity, and we could have hung out there all night were our stomachs not steering us in another direction.
 So, once again, Lexington’s Instagram followers pointed us to our next stop—County Club Restaurant—and once again, they did not lead us astray.

 Though this laid-back smoke house has a small menu, its selection was incredibly well curated and on point.
-Bonus: We were there on a Wednesday when tacos are the treat du jour!
-We ordered a trio of them and a pork belly quesadilla for good measure, followed by banana pudding.

-The following morning, we had a couple of distilleries on the agenda, so we coated our stomach with a layer of Lex’s finest donuts from North Lime Coffee & Donuts in the hip Northside/Brucetown district, where we found plenty of additional murals.
+The following morning, we had a couple of distilleries on the agenda, so we coated our stomach with a layer of Lex’s finest donuts from North Lime Coffee & Donuts in the hip NoLi district, where we found plenty of additional murals.

 Like Crank & Boom, this specialty donut shop blew my mind with options.
 How’s a girl to choose?
 In the end, I had to order a Lavender Chai Latte and bag full of donuts—there was simply no other choice—because I didn’t want to leave any stone unturned (or donut uneaten).